KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

 | WAITED             | −0.02   | Agent performed a WAIT action            |
 | INVALID_ACTION     | −0.02   | Agent performed an invalid action        |

 Note that the value of *KILLED_SELF* should ideally be slightly positive.
 In the case of suicide, the agent receives both the *GOT_KILLED* and *KILLED_SELF* rewards.
-Since suicide is preferable to being killed by an opponent—because no one else scores points—it makes sense to reflect that in the reward structure.
+Since suicide is preferable to being killed by an opponent - because no one else scores points-it makes sense to reflect that in the reward structure.
 However, simplifying the reward scheme actually degraded performance.
 I found it important to strongly incentivise the agent to drop bombs and destroy crates.

-I used the following hyperparameters for DQN:
+I used the following hyperparameters specific to DQN:

 * **Learning rate (α):** 3e-4.
 Higher rates led to instability, while lower ones slowed training.
 * **Batch size:** 64.
+I did not experiment with different batch sizes, but for training with a GPU higher batch sizes will probably lead to higher performance.
 * **Gradient steps:** 4.
 This means four gradient updates per training update.
 With up to 400 transitions per game episode, we insert 400 transitions into the buffer but only train on 4 × 64 = 256 samples.
-As a result, each transition is visited at most once, making the replay buffer almost ineffective.
+As a result, each transition is visited at most once, *making the replay buffer almost ineffective*.
 I plan to address this in a follow-up post.
 * **Exploration:** ε decays from 1 to 0.1 with a per-episode decay factor of 0.999.
 After ~1,000 episodes, ε is around 0.3, and it reaches 0.1 after ~3,000 episodes.
 * **Prioritised experience replay:** Training starts once the buffer contains 10,000 transitions (roughly 1,000 episodes).
 The buffer capacity is 100,000 transitions (about 250 full episodes).
 I anneal toward unbiased updates over 100,000 gradient steps (~25,000 episodes).
 * **Double DQN:** The target network is updated with a hard copy of the online network every 10 gradient updates.
 Larger intervals, such as 30, also worked well in my experiments.